This website is best viewed in a browser that supports web standards.

 Skip to content or, if you would rather, Skip to navigation.

-On-Site Support refers to when a Client Computing Personal Computer Specialist or Technician will come to an office or classroom to initiate a repair to a university-provided desktop computer, printer, scanner, projector or ethernet port.
+On-Site Support refers to when a full-time Information Technology (IT) staff member such as a Client Computing (CC) Personal Computer Specialist or Technician visits an office or classroom to initiate a repair to a university-provided desktop computer, printer, scanner, projector or ethernet port.

-Note: University-provided hardware and software refers to hardware and software purchased and provided by Information Technology and does not include individual departmental hardware and software.
+Note: University-provided hardware and software refers to hardware and software purchased and provided by the IT department and does not include individual departmental hardware and software.

 On-site support for non-university provided desktop computers within faculty or staff offices is limited to configuration support only.
 A nominal fee will be charged for this service.

-All university-provided notebook or tablet computers are not subject to on-site support and must be taken to the Jon T. Rickman Electronic Campus Support Center (ECSC) for In-Person Support.
+All university-provided laptop or tablet computers are not subject to on-site support and must be taken to the Jon T. Rickman Electronic Campus Support Center (ECSC) for In-Person Support.

-Support and/or repair for university-provided notebook or tablet computers is free of charge, except in cases of gross negligence.
+Support and/or repair for university-provided laptop or tablet computers is free of charge, except in cases of gross negligence.

-Software support for university-provided notebook computers will result in the formatting of the hard disk and the reloading of the standard software configuration.
+Software support for university-provided laptop computers will result in the formatting of the hard disk and the reloading of the standard software configuration.

-If you are experiencing problems with your university-provided desktop computer or network connection, or if you wish to have your non-university provided desktop computer or printer configured to the Northwest network contact the Client Computing-Information Technology Help Desk at 660-562-1634.
+If you are experiencing problems with your university-provided desktop computer or network connection, or if you wish to have your non-university provided desktop computer or printer configured to the Northwest network contact the Information Technology (IT) Help Desk at 660-562-1634.